kaminixkams/my-first-program/README.md

 ## my-first-program
-# addition of two nos
+# addition of two numbers
-ygu fy
-iuihiuuih